mokdevel/DarcMods/DarcMissions/docs/P_COMMON.md

 int markerIdx : The index of the icon of defined markerType bool showMarker : Show mission marker on map.
 False will disable markers. bool showHint : Show players a hint with details about the missions.
-False will disable hints.
+False will disable hints. bool showMessage : Show winmessage and losemessage to players.
+False will hide these.
 ```

 ## General parameters